-We love Ted, but we must let go of him because we need a bigger vehicle, possibly a van, to carry our family belongings.
+We love Ted but must let go of him because we need a bigger vehicle, possibly a van, to carry our family belongings.

-We were also leaving CPU, and we had to vacate the house on the campus where we stayed for six years.
+We were also leaving CPU and had to vacate the house on the campus where we stayed for six years.

-My wife and I resigned from Central Philippine University because we could not bear the persecution we were going through anymore.
+My wife and I resigned from Central Philippine University because we could no longer bear the persecution we were going through.

-My wife, hired as Assistant Professor in August 2007, was reclassified as a staff member through a mere personnel action notice of the Human Resource office.
+My wife, hired as Assistant Professor in August 2007, was reclassified as a staff member through a mere personnel action notice from the Human Resources office.

 In my case, the administration, under the leadership of Dr. Ted Robles, diminished my salary without prior information or explanation.